 "I'm a chef, remember?
 Chefs have to love to eat.
 It's the first requirement."

-That night we went out to eat at our favorite Chinese place with Mike and Jimmy.
+Luckily, I got my way and that evening we went out to eat at our favorite Chinese place with Mike and Jimmy.

 "Have you guys packed yet?"
 Mike asked.